 How To Save In 2021

 How much money should you save each month?
-This question isn’t always simple but crosses our minds many times throughout the year.
+This answer isn’t always simple but crosses our minds many times throughout the year.
 Saving is a crucial aspect of your budget and something that should be prioritized when creating a budget.
 Having savings can help you achieve your financial goals and allow you to be prepared in the case of an emergency.
 However, we often struggle to define how much we should save.
 Most importantly, each person’s savings goals can vary, depending on your income and monthly expenses.

 Regardless of your income, many people try to save 20% of their monthly income.
 As a result, you can put 5% of your savings towards your emergency fund, and the other 10-15% towards building a retirement fund.
 From here, you can then decide if you have a particular savings goal you’d like to meet in the short-term.
 Let’s learn more about how much of your income you should save monthly or yearly.